open-cluster-management/grc-ui/README.md

 ## NPM Commands

-View the full list of npm scripts are described in the following table:
+View the full list of npm scripts that are described in the following table:

 | Command                          | Description                                                                                                                      |
 |----------------------------------|----------------------------------------------------------------------------------------------------------------------------------|